nginxinc/nginx-gateway-fabric/site/README.md

 hugo new getting-started/install.md
 ```

-The default template (task) should be used for most pages.
-For other content templates, you can use the `--kind` flag:
+The default template -- task -- should be used for most documentation.
+To create documentation using the other content templates, you can use the `--kind` flag:

 ```shell
 hugo new tutorials/deploy.md --kind tutorial